MCLG1661/TelecomX_BR/README.md

 3. Análise Descritiva
 4. Análise do Churn
 5. Matriz de Correlação
+6. ETAPA EXTRA — Análise Avançada de Correlação
-6. Conclusões
+7. Conclusões
-7. Ações recomendadas
+8. Ações recomendadas

 ---